-I’m sure this is a question many of you ask when you’re home prescribing for your children or pets!!
+I’m sure this is a question many of you ask when you’re supporting little aches and pains, coughs and colds for your children or pets!!

 Because we do have such high expectations of homeopathy, often based on our past experience, we may expect that a remedy we give for a sore throat or a cold will immediately stop the symptoms we are wanting to resolve.

-This can happen, but sometimes the change is more subtle before the real improvement begins and observation is critical.
+This can happen, but sometimes the change is more subtle before the real improvement begins and so your keen observation is key.

-- You are treating a gastro bug and the child vomits after the remedy and then either falls asleep or asks for something to eat.
+You are dealing with a gastro bug and the child vomits after the remedy and then either falls asleep or asks for something to eat.

 This is a wait and watch situation.
 The remedy may well be working and you don’t need to give anything further unless the vomiting or diarrhoea starts up again.

-- You are treating a cough and the cough becomes less frequent after the remedy but does not completely resolve.
+You are managing a cough and the cough becomes less frequent after the remedy but does not completely resolve.

 You are probably on the right track.
 Repeat the remedy only if the symptoms become more intense.
 If you find you get to a point where the remedy is doing nothing, choose another remedy to match the current picture or read below and contact your homeopath.

 Coughs are probably one of the trickiest things to treat, so often a consult with your homeopath is required.
 Check in early if the cough is violent or there is vomiting and I’d assume in this situation you would also be checking in with your GP or ED.